zane797/Pinewood-Derby-Timer/README.md

 The sensor module started as just a VL6180X on a protoboard, with a couple pull up resistors and a JST connector for the wire.
 This turned out to be a reliability nightmare and for the initial release I updated it to have a dedicated ESP8266 in a ESP-01S package, which had exactly the number of IO pins for what I needed.
 The ESP-01S interfaced with the VL6180X directly and signaled the main control box when a car was detected.

+# Lessons Learned/V2 Plans

+I am unlikely to return to this project soon, but when I do these are some of the items I'd like to implement in the future to streamline the design for anyone else that makes it.